 The MA in global affairs is a multidisciplinary program offering students the opportunity to engage in advanced study of a broad range of global issues.
 Students are prepared for careers in a variety of international contexts including governmental and non-governmental agencies, corporations with a global presence, development agencies and international organizations.

-The Global Affairs Program welcomes applications to the Accelerated MA from highly qualified undergraduate students in any major may apply to the accelerated master’s degree in global affairs.
-If accepted, students will be able to earn an undergraduate degree in their chosen major and a graduate degree in global affairs after satisfactory completion of 144 credits, sometimes within five years.
+The Global Affairs Program welcomes applications to the Accelerated MA from highly qualified undergraduate students in any major at Mason.
+Upon acceptance to the program, students may earn an undergraduate degree in their chosen major and a graduate degree in Global Affairs after satisfactory completion of 144 credits, sometimes within five years.

 Global affairs is an interdisciplinary major that introduces students to the global processes affecting all societies.
 Drawing on the broad international expertise of George Mason faculty, the bachelor's degree leads students to examine transnational and international processes in a wide range of areas including politics, economics, culture, peace and conflict, and the environment.
 Students choose a concentration that provides a focus on a region or a specific global theme.